remisharoon/jobs-analyzer/README.md

 2. Ensure you have access to the JobSpy library and Gemini Pro API.
 3. Set up a free VM on Oracle Cloud and configure it according to the project requirements.
 4. Create a free PostgreSQL database on NeonDB and configure the connection parameters in the project.
+5. Provision an Elasticsearch cluster (or use an existing one) and set `host`, `username`, `password`, and `jobs_index` in `src/plombery/config/config.ini`.
+6. Set up a Cloudflare R2 bucket (default: `me-data-jobs`) and update the credentials plus `JOBS_BUCKET`/`JOBS_EXPORT_KEY` values in `src/plombery/config/config.ini`.
-5. Deploy the Streamlit dashboard to Streamlit Cloud, using the provided configuration files.
+7. Deploy the Streamlit dashboard to Streamlit Cloud, using the provided configuration files.

+### R2 Export

+- The pipeline writes a `jobs.json` snapshot to Cloudflare R2 using the bucket/key defined in `JOBS_BUCKET` and `JOBS_EXPORT_KEY`.
+- The default public URL is `https://6d9a56e137a3328cc52e48656dd30d91.r2.cloudflarestorage.com/me-data-jobs/jobs.json`.
+- Update `JOBS_CACHE_CONTROL` if you need different CDN caching behaviour.

 ## Contributions